Exabyte-io/documentation/docs/tutorials/dft/electronic/hse.md

 # HSE Calculations

-We discuss in the present tutorial those aspects of the calculation of [electronic structure properties](overview.md) which are specific to the implementation of the **HSE (Heyd-Scuseria-Ernzerhof)** [exchange-correlation functional](../../../models-directory/dft/parameters.md#functional), a special class of **Hybrid Functionals**.
+We discuss in the present tutorial those aspects of the calculation of [electronic structure properties](overview.md) which are specific to the implementation of the **HSE (Heyd-Scuseria-Ernzerhof)** [exchange-correlation functional](../../../models-directory/dft/parameters.md#functional), a special class of [Hybrid Functionals](../../../models-directory/dft/parameters.md#hybrid-functionals).

-## Hybrid Functionals

-Hybrid functionals [^1] are a class of approximations to the exchange–correlation energy functional in [density functional theory](../../../models-directory/dft/overview.md) (DFT) that incorporate a portion of exact exchange energy from Hartree–Fock theory [^2], with the rest of the exchange-correlation energy from other sources (ab-initio or empirical).

-This approach typically results in improved [precision](../../../methods/precision.md) in the estimation of the values of numerous [material properties](../../../properties/overview.md), such as the examples discussed in Ref. [^3].

 ## Band Gap Calculations

-Here, we will demonstrate how to compute the [electronic band gap](../../../properties-directory/non-scalar/band-gaps.md) of crystalline silicon using the [VASP](../../../software-directory/modeling/vasp/overview.md) modeling engine.
+Here, we will explain how to compute the [electronic band gap](../../../properties-directory/non-scalar/band-gaps.md) of crystalline silicon using the [VASP](../../../software-directory/modeling/vasp/overview.md) modeling engine.
+The increased [precision](../../../methods/precision.md) of Hybdrid Functionals in predicting [material properties](../../../properties/overview.md) such as band gaps will hence be demonstrated, in agreement with the general consensus in the scientific literature [^1].

 The instructions presented herein complement the general discussion introduced in a [separate tutorial](band-gap.md).
 The reader is referred to this latter page for an outline of the general procedure for band-gap computations using DFT, whereas only HSE-specific aspects will be reviewed throughout the remainder of the present page.

 ## Workflow for HSE Calculation with VASP

-Advanced instructions on how to perform an HSE band structure calculation using [VASP](../../../software-directory/modeling/vasp/overview.md) can be retrieved under Refs. [^4],[^5],[^6].
+Advanced instructions on how to perform an HSE band structure calculation using [VASP](../../../software-directory/modeling/vasp/overview.md) can be retrieved under Refs. [^2],[^3],[^4].

 For the sake of this brief introduction, it suffices to know that a VASP [Workflow](../../../workflows/overview.md) to compute the band-gap of semiconducting materials using HSE is composed of the following [subworkflow](../../../workflows/components/subworkflows.md) steps.